grapp-dev/stacks/README.md

 - Flow
 - ReScript

-`Stacks` is supported in React Native and React Native Web projects.
+`Stacks` can be used in React Native and React Native Web projects.

 ## Getting started